Gambling Problem? Call 1-800-Gambler. Only 1x Wager Applies, Playable in PA Only

 - Peer-to-peer poker

 As of August 15th, Pennsylvania has awarded the first online gaming licenses for three of the state’s casinos: Harrah’s Casino Philadelphia, Parx Casino, and Mount Airy Resort Casino.
-Although the licenses have been awarded, the Pennsylvania Gaming Control Board still have to approved the online service providers before the casinos can begin testing their online applications.
+Although the licenses have been awarded, the Pennsylvania Gaming Control Board still has to approve the online service providers before the casinos can begin testing their online applications.

 There are still seven other licenses that have not yet been issued but have been applied for by: